srawlins/gmp/performance.md

 The benchmarking system used to test the performance of the gmp gem is inspired by, and uses parts of, gmpbench 0.2. http://gmplib.org/gmpbench.html. gmpbench consists of two parts:

 * `multiply`, `divide`, `gcd`, `gcdext`, `rsa`, and `pi` are 6 small programs that use GMP to measure a specific piece of functionality. `multiply`, `divide`, `gcd`, and `gcdext` are the "base" benchmarks that test small pieces of functionality. `rsa` and `pi` are the "application" benchmarks that measure the performance of a larger concept implemented with GMP.
-* `runbench` is a shell script that coordinates an execution of each of the benchmarking programs, applying a weight to the results of each, and yielding a total score for GMP.
+* `runbench` is a shell script that coordinates an execution of each of the benchmarking programs, applying a weight to the results of each, and yielding a total score for GMP on the current system.

-The benchmarking system in the gmp gem uses Ruby versions of each of the 6 programs, attempting to be as identical to their C code siblings.
+The benchmarking system in the gmp gem uses Ruby versions of each of the 6 programs (actually, `gcdext`, and `pi` are still being ported), attempting to be as identical to their C code siblings.
 This system also just uses `runbench` unmodified from the original gmpbench suite.

 Due to a few issues with Ruby 1.8.7, and the gmp gem itself, there are actually 3x different versions of the benchmark suite that use the gmp gem:

 * `benchmark/gmp/bin_op` uses binary operators, such as `*`, on `GMP::Z` integers.
 Since `a * b` creates a new `mpz_t` that it returns, the benchmark programs are constantly creating new objects, which is not what the GMP benchmark programs do.
-The real problem that this creates is Ruby running out of memory.
+The real problem that this creates is Ruby 1.8.7 running out of memory.
 * `benchmark/gmp/gc` also uses binary operators, but invokes Ruby's garbage collector every 512 iterations of each test.
-This allows all of the benchmarks to complete, but is still not the best comparison with GMP's benchmark programs.
+This allows all of the benchmarks to complete in Ruby 1.8.7, but is still not the best comparison with GMP's benchmark programs.
 * `benchmark/gmp/functional` uses the "functional", `GMP::Z` singleton methods to perform what would otherwise be binary operations.
-For example, `x * y` is replaced with `GMP::Z.mul(z, x, y)` in order to use `z` as the "return argument" through each iteration of a benchmark.
+For example, `x * y` is replaced with `GMP::Z.mul(z,x,y)` in order to use `z` as the "return argument" through each iteration of a benchmark.

+### Run the Benchmarks

+In order to run a set of benchmarks (a directory containing `multiply`, `runbench`, etc.), just use the command:

+    ./runbench -n

+### `Bignum#gcd`

+`Bignum#gcd` is not provided by Ruby's standard library.
+A simple and fast enough version is provided in `benchmark/ruby/gcd`.

 ## Complex Functions